Engaging, Informative Content

 Communication for development is not a specialist discipline for communication experts, but a cross-cutting activity for all development professionals.
 Providing access to information is a core function of development cooperation, alongside boosting participation.
 It is important for organisations to explain what they are doing and why, to develop their own individual social story, that is unique and honest.
 Com4Dev strategies facilitate access to information, stimulates participation, empowers people and influences organisational and public policies.
 These ripple effects further strengthen the achievement of the Sustainable Development Goals.
 Communication for development allows program to be inclusive and makes beneficiaries the principal actors in the path to the improvement of their living standards, not only temporarily but sustainably and in the long-term.

 Users and audience of a communication strategy

 All institutions and organisations involved with development assistance, should develop communication strategies, which bring together stakeholders and partners, unifying the plan of action for the desired change.
 In the context of sustainable development, it’s important to move beyond one- directional information and to identify consensus around issues and exchange information among stakeholders.
-Developing a communication strategy means to design a detailed plan that includes interesting and innovative ways to visualize data and share stories, to enable fuel cross learning. vital to achieve social change and social development in accordance with the world agenda of Sustainable Development Goals (SDGs).
-The scope of development communication encompasses advocacy measures of NGO programs, partnership and accountability reporting of Corporate social responsibility departments, social and behaviour change aspirations of public sector institutions, etc. Regular, informative, engaging, impactful communication is integral to these organisations in terms of showcasing success, demonstrating program values, disseminating knowledge, soliciting feedback and engaging stakeholders
+Developing a communication strategy entails designing a detailed plan that includes interesting and innovative ways to visualize data and share stories, and fuel cross learning.
+The scope of development communication encompasses advocacy measures of NGO programs, partnership and accountability reporting of Corporate social responsibility departments, social and behaviour change aspirations of public sector institutions, etc. Regular, informative, engaging, impactful communication is integral to these organisations in terms of showcasing success, demonstrating program values, disseminating knowledge, soliciting feedback and engaging stakeholders.

 Elements of Communication for Development